sbtourist/clamq/README.md

 ## Configuring dependencies

-Clamq comes with several sub-projects, depending on the broker/APIs you want to use.
+Clamq comes with several sub-projects, depending on the broker/APIs you want to use: all dependencies are available on [Clojars](http://clojars.org/).

 For working with generic JMS, import the following dependency: